orchest/orchest/orchest-cli/README.md

         it is hard to play well with other software already installed on the cluster, e.g. ingress, argo, etc.
   - [ ] Open an issue to fix the above point.
+  - [ ] Show usage of CLI and direct yaml apply.
 - [ ] Removal of `orchest-ctl` from codebase (and changes to `namespace_ctl.py`)
 - [x] Great CRD
 - [ ] Tests?
 Could also be as simple as running a type checker for now.